 Today, we traveled via the Alligator-Pungo Canal to Alligator River Marina, a gas station/convenience store/fried food takeout, with a dock out back.
 It is on the edge of the Albemarle Sound, just inside the Outer Banks.

-It’s rural here, so we’re getting used to more basic accommodations.
+It’s rural here and the accommodations are basic.
 The scenery is beautiful and R&R offers us all the creature comforts we could want, so we’re not complaining.

 See you up the creek!
 Norfolk or bust!